Vallek/vallek-firefox-custom-css/README.md

 **How to apply styles**

-Just copy paste all files to your Firefox chrome folder in browser profile folder.
-To find it type about:support in address bar.
+Just copy paste all files from chrome folder to your Firefox chrome folder in browser profile.
+To find profile location type about:support in address bar.
 Find Profile Folder > click on Open folder.
 There you'll find chrome folder.

 userChrome.css - this is main file for css styles.
 But this version imports (connects) other files.